designreuse/KortidTol/README.md

 ##Quick Hull

 There's a [Quick Hull](https://en.wikipedia.org/wiki/Quickhull) implementation included (written by [Jared Rummler](http://jaredrummler.com/2014/11/13/android-bitmaps-convex-hull/)) which can be used for displaying the bounding shape of GeoJson polygons.
-Rather than expensive rendering of a shape consisting of thousands of points follow the steps below, you have to go round the houses a little, converting to points and back, I'll try and find time to convert the method so it can be done in a single pass at some point:
+Rather than expensive rendering of a shape consisting of thousands of points follow the steps below, you have to go round the houses a little, converting to points and back, I'll try and find time to convert the method so it can be done in a single pass at some point ([more detail here](http://fiskur.eu/markdown/2015-11-13-getting-a-convex-hull-from-geojson.md)):

 ```java
 List<LatLng> polygonPoints = MapTools.getPoints(jsonString);